This module is the fundament for the subset of ALib Modules that we call ALib Camps.

 Let us look at them one by one:

 For resource management, the class provides a pointer to an instance of the virtual class ResourcePool defined in the module ALib Resources.
-Derived types can use inherited methods
+Derived types can use the inherited methods

 to access externalized string resources conveniently.